 False teeth repair cost and your dental health is important

-If your false teeth have broken you should consider your general dental health before having your false teeth repaired or getting new ones.
+If your false teeth have broken and you want to know the repair cost you should also consider your general dental health before having your false teeth repaired or getting new ones.
 For instance do your teeth still fit properly together?
 If you are getting headaches then you may have TMJ disorder, which is short for ‘temporo-mandibular joint’, this is the joint connecting your lower jaw and your skull.
 The movement in this joint lets you open and close your mouth and chew from side to side.

 If your false teeth don’t fit together properly, you can have problems not only in your teeth, but also the gums, the temporo-mandibular joint and / or the muscles that move your jaw.
 These problems are called ‘occlusal’ problems.
 Up to 1 in 4 people may have some symptoms.
 Both men and women are affected equally, although women tend to seek treatment more often than men.
 The symptoms can often start with the menopause or other hormonal changes.

-False teeth repair cost is not your only consideration
+Repairing your false teeth is not your only concern

 - Flattened, worn teeth